Shekhar Sen: Early life

 Sen was born in 1961 and raised in a Bengali family in Raipur, Chhattisgarh.
 His father, the late Dr. Arun Kumar Sen, who was the Vice-Chancellor at Indira Kala Sangeet Vishwavidyalaya, Khairagarh, and mother late Dr. Aneeta Sen, were both renowned classical singers of Gwalior Gharana and Musicologists.
 He learned music from his parents, moved to Mumbai in 1979 to become music composer, and began singing in 1984.
 He started doing research oriented musical programs, such as Dushywant Ne Kaha Tha 1984 (ghazals of Dushyant Kumar), Madhya Yugeen Kaavya 1985 (sang medieval poets like Raskhan, Raheem, Lalitkishori, Bhooshan, Bihari, Kabir, Tulsidas, Sur Pakistan ka Hindi Kavya1986 (Hindi Geet, Dohe written in Pakistan), Meera Se Mahadevi Tak 1987 (Hindi songs by Poetesses) & many more innovative programmes.

 Career

 Sen started his career in Mumbai in 1979, with the objective of becoming a music composer.
-He was contracted by HMV as a ghazal singer.
+He was contracted by His Master's Voice as a ghazal singer.
 He soon realized that his true talent lay in composing bhajans so he shifted to that, rendering more than 200 Bhajan Albums since 1983 as singer, a lyricist, and a composer.
 He sang and composed for many TV serials and films.
 He has performed more than 1200 concerts, singing all over the world.